Tuesday & Wednesday | 11 a.m.–5 p.m.

 Tours & Talks

 Throughout the day, The Broad's Visitor Services Associates (VSAs) offer pop-up art talks as well as lead public gallery tours Tuesday through Sunday at 1:15 and 3:15 p.m.
-Tours meet on the third floor and are accessible with free general admission tickets.
-Group visits and guided tours are also available for The Broad's third floor galleries.
+Spanish-language tours are available every Saturday and Sunday at 2:15 p.m.
+Tours are accessible with free general admission tickets.
+Group visits and private tours are also available.

 The Shop at The Broad